 1 Introduction 1.1 The Trade Assurance Scheme for Combinable Crops (TASCC) is a voluntary scheme developed, owned and implemented by the Agricultural Industries Confederation (AIC).
 1.2 TASCC aims to protect and build upon the integrity of farm assurance between the farmgate and delivery to the first processor.
-It provides a credible independent verification that the trade is meeting its legal obligations under food and feed legislation and associated codes of practice.
+It provides a credible independent verification that the trade is meetin its legal obligations under food and feed legislation and associated codes of practice.
 Farm assurance schemes, food and feed manufacturers, other stakeholders and end users have been fully consulted during revisions of the scheme.
-1.3 TASCC requires an independent verification that the Participant fully complies with current versions of the following Codes of Practice, as applicable to a Participant's operations: AIC TASCC Code of Practice for Road Haulage of Combinable Crops and Animal Feeds AIC TASCC Code of Practice for the Storage of Combinable Crops and Animal Feeds AIC TASCC Code of Practice for Testing Facilities of Combinable Crops AIC TASCC Code of Practice for the Merchanting of Combinable Crops 1.4 TASCC approval demonstrates that a Participant meets the standards required by suppliers to: Feed compounders belonging to the AIC Universal Feed Assurance Scheme (UFAS) Millers, Maltsters, Crushers and other food manufacturers 1.5 Renewable Energy Directive (RED) 1.5.1 The RED requirements as set out within TASCC apply to all Participants whose scope includes either the Merchanting and/ or Storage Modules.
-The Certification Body will confirm status and requirements with all Participants prior to Assessment.
-1.5.2 The Participant's certification status in relation to RED will be shown on the AIC Assurance Checker.
-1.6 Complying with the scheme requirements by applying for approval to TASCC, the applicant agrees that, if approved, they will comply with the requirements of relevant TASCC Codes of Practice and the TASCC Scheme Rules.
-1.6.1 Applicants to the TASCC scheme must identify the scope of their activities on the scheme application form.
-Subsequent amendments to the scope of the Participant's business must be communicated to the scheme Certification Body.
-1.6.2 'Applicants can choose the Codes of Practice they wish to have covered by the scope of their TASCC certification.
-Applicants cannot, however, omit Codes of Practice that are integral to activities that are included within the scope of certification.
-Any new or additional site/s operated by the TASCC Participant that is equipped to provide services as per the TASCC Participant's scope must be registered with the Certification Body.
-Where a business operates on more than one site, then each site must be assessed before it can be certified.
-In cases where multiple sites are assessed as part of a surveillance Assessment programme then a sample of sites may be assessed each year provided that all sites are assessed by the end of the third full year of certification and have identical scope of certification.
+1.3 • n independent verification that the Participant fully complies with current versions odes of Practice, as applicable to a Participant's operations: • AIC TASCO Code of Practice for Road Haulage of Combinable Crops and Animal Feeds Code of Practice for the Storage of Combinable Crops and Animal Feeds Code of Practice for Testing Facilities of Combinable Crops AIC TASCO C Code of Practice for the Merchanting of Combinable Crops 1.4 TASCC approval of emonstrates that a Participant meets the standards required by suppliers to: oounders belonging to the AIC Universal Feed Assurance Scheme (UFAS) altsters, Crushers and other food manufacturers 1.5 Renewable Ener gy Directive (RED) includes ei equirements as set out within TASCC apply to all Participants whose scope ther the Merchanting and/ or Storage Modules.
+The Certification Body will atus and requirements with all Participants prior to Assessment.
+1.5.2 The Participal Assurance pant's certification status in relation to RED will be shown on the AIC Checker.
+1.6 ne scheme requirements by applying for approval to TASCC, the applicant agrees they will comply with the requirements of relevant TASCC Codes of Practice and ne Rules. application to the TASCC scheme must identify the scope of their activities on the scheme form.
+Subsequent amendments to the scope of the Participant's business must nicated to the scheme Certification Body.
+TASCC cer can choose the Codes of Practice they wish to have covered by the scope of their tification.
+Applicants cannot, however, omit Codes of Practice that are integral to nat are included within the scope of certification. r additional site/s operated by the TASCC Participant that is equipped to provide sper the TASCC Participant's scope must be registered with the Certification Body. it can be co Assessme all sites are usiness operates on more than one site, then each site must be assessed before ertified.
+In cases where multiple sites are assessed as part of a surveillance nt programme then a sample of sites may be assessed each year provided that assessed by the end of the third full year of certification and have identical ertification. ole of sites is permitted where a company operates from more than one site non quality system at each site and have identical scope of certification.
 1.7 The Applicant or Participant will have no claim against any officers, members or employees of AIC in the event of Expulsion, Suspension or a lesser punishment and/or the publication thereof as appropriate, nor have any claim against any of the above for any damages and/or compensation or costs for any financial loss occasioned thereby.
 1.8 A register of Participants is on AIC's website at: www.agindustries.org.uk.
-1.9 Electronic Communication The Participant must provide the Certification Body (Kiwa) with an up to date electronic means of communication.
+1.9 Electronic Comn nunication of communication ust provide the Certification Body (Kiwa) with an up to date electronic means a.
 This is preferably an email address.
-Where this is not possible a fax number or mobile number must be provided.
+Where this is not possible a fax number must be provided.